artkavanagh/github.io/index.md

 I’m describing this section as “Literary criticism” for want of a better term.
 It’s intended to include links to my writing about other writing — in particular fiction, poetry and (conceivably, eventually) drama.
 At the moment, I’m alternating between two projects.
 The first is to turn my doctoral thesis (“Andrew Marvell’s ambivalence about justice”) into something more widely accessible; the second to examine how some authors have been able to maintain interest in the same or connected characters over a series of crime fiction novels.

 [The paradoxical ambition of Andrew Marvell’s <cite>Third Advice to a Painter</cite>](https://www.artkavanagh.ie/Paradoxical-ambition)
-This is an argument about one of Marvell’s satires which is really a by-product of my thesis.
+This is an argument (really a by-product of my thesis) about one of Marvell’s satires.

 [Who really killed The General’s Daughter?](https://medium.com/p/6d07a25b1e19/)
 A discussion of the resolution of the plot of Nelson DeMille’s 1992 novel <cite>The General’s Daughter</cite>.